elastic/connectors/docs/DEVELOPING.md

 #### Gather Amazon S3 details

-Collect the information that is required to connect to your amazon s3:
+Collect the information that is required to connect to your Amazon S3:

-- Setup aws configuration by installing [awscli](https://pypi.org/project/awscli/).
+- Setup AWS configuration by installing [awscli](https://pypi.org/project/awscli/).
 - Add aws_access_key, aws_secret_key and region to run the connector.

 #### Configure Amazon S3 connector

-Following configuration fields need to be provided for setting up the connector:
+The following configuration fields need to be provided for setting up the connector:

 ##### `buckets`

-List buckets for amazon s3.
+List buckets for Amazon S3.
 For empty list connector will fetch data for all the buckets.
 Examples:

   - `[testbucket, prodbucket]`
   - `[]`

 ##### `read_timeout`

-The read_timeout for amazon s3.
+The read_timeout for Amazon S3.
 Default value is `90`.
 Examples:

   - `60`
   - `120`

 ##### `connect_timeout`

-The connect_timeout for crawling the amazon s3.
+The connect_timeout for crawling the Amazon S3.
 Default value is `90`.
 Examples:

   - `60`
   - `120`

 ##### `max_attempts`

-The max_attempts for retry the amazon s3.
+The max_attempts for retry the Amazon S3.
 Default value is `5`.
 Examples:

   - `1`
   - `3`

 ##### `page_size`

-The page_size for iterating bucket objects in amazon s3.
+The page_size for iterating bucket objects in Amazon S3.
 Default value is `100`.
 Examples:

   - `50`
   - `150`

 ##### `enable_content_extraction`

-Whether the connector should extract file content from amazon s3.
+Whether the connector should extract file content from Amazon S3.
 Default value is `True` i.e. the connector will try to extract file contents.

 #### Content extraction

-The connector uses Elastic ingest attachment processor plugin for extracting file contents.
-The ingest attachment processor extracts files by using Apache text extraction library Tika.
+The connector uses the Elastic ingest attachment processor plugin for extracting file contents.
+The ingest attachment processor extracts files by using the Apache text extraction library Tika.
 Supported file types eligible for extraction can be found [here](https://github.com/elastic/connectors-python/blob/9cf07a96288dcd542b641c51533ee2d427ef56ae/connectors/utils.py#L27).

 ### Connector Limitations

 - Files with size greater than 10 MB won't be extracted.
-- Permission are not synced.
-All the documents indexed to an Elastic deployment will be visible to all the users having access to that Elastic Deployment.
+- Permission are not synced. **All documents** indexed to an Elastic deployment will be visible to all the users having access to that Elastic Deployment.
 - Filtering rules are not available in the present version.
 Currently, the filtering is controlled via ingest pipelines.
-- User needs to set a profile with aws configure command.
+- The user needs to set a profile with the AWS configure command.
 - Current version of the connector does not support S3 compatible vendors.

 ### E2E Tests